What's your story?

 What is your pricing?

-We start at $2500 for 6 hours of continuous coverage, and the delivery of at least 300 edited, high-resolution files, with personal printing and sharing rights for your wedding images, and a beautiful 11x16 wall art print selected from an image of your wedding day.
+We start at $2450 for 6 hours of continuous coverage, and the delivery of at least 300 edited, high-resolution files, with personal printing and sharing rights for your wedding images.
+This collection includes me (Brandon) as your primary photographer, as well as 2 hours of travel from our base of operations in Western Mass.

 Who will be shooting my wedding?